-Art majors at the University will discover a wealth of opportunities to explore and develop their artistic abilities.
+At Mount St. Joseph University, you will discover a wealth of opportunities to explore and develop your artistic abilities.

-Students are encouraged to explore experiences beyond the classroom.
+Fine Arts majors are encouraged to explore experiences beyond the classroom.
 Cooperative education and work study provide a chance to explore future careers.
 Service Learning offers an opportunity to earn academic credit for community service activities.
-Majors from all academic departments are eligible to study or intern abroad through an agreement with AIFS (American Institute for Foreign Study) and Richmond University, London.
+Fine Arts majors are eligible to study or intern abroad through an agreement with American Institute for Foreign Study (AIFS) and Richmond University, London.
 These real-world learning opportunities are designed to provide career experience and marketable skills.